30 Years of Advancing Health Equity

 First National Healthcare Disparities Report

-The HHS Agency for Healthcare Research and Quality releases the first National Healthcare Disparities Report.
+The HHS Agency for Healthcare Research and Quality (AHRQ) releases the first annual National Healthcare Disparities Report.
 This annual report, now part of the National Healthcare Quality and Disparities Report, measures trends in effectiveness of care, patient safety, timeliness of care, patient centeredness, and efficiency of care.

 -